hernanpl/slate/source/platform/Lifecycle/1.177.0-01/index.html.md

 `GET /api/v2/sbom/dashboard/vulnerabilitiesByThreatLevel`

+*Gets counters of vulnerabilities and annotations by threat level*

 Queries how many vulnerabilities and annotations have been found by each threat level

 > Example responses

-<h3 id="gets-counters-of-vulnerabilities-and-annotations-by-threat-level-responses">Responses</h3>
+<h3 id="getvulnerabilitiesbythreatlevel-responses">Responses</h3>

 |Status|Meaning|Description|Schema|
 |---|---|---|---|
 |200|[OK](https://tools.ietf.org/html/rfc7231#section-6.3.1)|Counters of vulnerabilities and annotations by threat level|None|

-<h3 id="gets-counters-of-vulnerabilities-and-annotations-by-threat-level-responseschema">Response Schema</h3>
+<h3 id="getvulnerabilitiesbythreatlevel-responseschema">Response Schema</h3>

 <aside class="success">
 This operation does not require authentication